seemoo-lab/nexmon-arc/README.md

 You acknowledge that you are solely responsible for how you use the software, & for complying with all relevant laws in your area.
 You also acknowledge that neither of the developers of nexmon-arc nor any of its affiliates & associates may be held liable, responsible or accountable for any type of damage, litigation or other legal action, which may arise either from your legal or illegal use of nexmon-arc, or any other software.
+We do not tolerate the use of our software for any illegal purpose.
+By using our software in any way, you acknowledge & approve to use it exclusively in a lawful manner.

 ## Related projects